 What is Pure CBD?

 Cannabidiol is just one of the hundreds of compounds produced by the cannabis plant.
-It belongs to a family of chemicals known as cannabinoids, which also includes THC, CBG, CBN, CBC, and many others.
+It belongs to a family of chemicals known as cannabinoids, which also includes THC, CBG, CBN, and CBC, to name a few.
 Cannabis also produces numerous other compounds, including terpenes, flavonoids, and fatty acids, all of which have different effects on the human body.

-When you smoke or vaporize weed in its natural form, you inhale a combination of all of these chemicals.
+When one smokes or vaporizes cannabis in its natural form, they inhale a combination of all of these chemicals.
 However, it is also possible to isolate individual compounds such as THC or CBD using various extraction methods.

 How to Use Pure CBD

-CBD is most often associated with CBD oil.
-This is a liquid which is taken by holding it under the tongue for around 90 seconds and then swallowing.
-Although it is now possible to purchase CBD oils which are incredibly potent, they will often contain other compounds as well as a carrier such as MCT oil.
-Therefore, these oils are not pure CBD.
-For that, you need CBD isolate.
+Most people associate CBD with CBD oil.
+This is a liquid that can be taken by holding it under the tongue for around 30-90 seconds and then swallowing.
+Although it is possible to purchase CBD oils that are very potent, they will often contain other compounds as well as a carrier, such as MCT oil.
+As a result, these oils are not pure CBD; proximating pure CBD requires CBD isolate, which is a powder.

-Because it comes as a powder, CBD isolate is even more versatile than other cannabis concentrates.
-As well as smoking it, CBD isolate can be sprinkled into edibles, used to make tinctures, or added to creams for topical use.
-However, smoking and vaping provide the fastest results by far.
+Because it comes as a powder, CBD isolate is more versatile than other cannabis concentrates.
+In addition to inhalation, CBD isolate can be added to edibles, used to make tinctures, or added to creams for topical use.

 So, what happens in your body when you smoke pure CBD?